-This is also the only way to get a last minute pass — the other options take at least a couple weeks to get sent over.
+This is also the only way to get a last-minute pass — the other options take at least a couple of weeks to get sent over.

 You can buy a pass online, but you have to pay for the digital privilege.
 There’s a $10 convenience fee.
 Steep, I know.
 But hey, the money still goes towards National Parks.

 You can buy the National Park pass online from the official USGS store.
 Make sure to select the appropriate pass for you.

 You can also buy the Annual National Park Pass online at REI.
 While you can’t get the Senior Pass or other versions, this is a hassle-free way to grab one.
 You can also use an REI gift card, which is a major win.
 Your local REI might actually sell the pass in-store, too, so if you’re desperate make sure to call.